lau1944/just_audio_cache/README.md

 <p> The premise is you already have just_audio package in your dependency </p>

-Core method `playFromDynamic` would auto handle caching, if the target file not in cache, would push it in cache.
+Core method `dynamicSet` would auto handle caching, if the target file not in cache, would download it and push in cache.

 The next time the same url request call, would call the local file instead of requesting.